The University has changed its name. Read more about the renaming of the Ryerson University.

 Official Transcripts

-If you completed your undergraduate degree studies outside Canada and the United States, World Education Services (WES) must assess your transcript(s).
+If you completed your undergraduate degree studies outside Canada and the US, World Education Services (WES) must assess your transcript(s).
 All documentation must then be submitted to OLSAS.

 We do not require WES evaluations for graduate studies, studies completed as a visiting student, or on a study abroad or exchange program.